 - Butterfly Kisses and Wishes on Wings, by Ellen McViker and Nanci Hersh.
 Butterfly Kisses was originally written by McViker for her cousin Hersh, to help her explain her breast cancer diagnosis to her two young children.
-The book aims to educate and support children as they face a diagnosis of cancer in a parent, family member or loved one. - Kemo Shark, by H. Elizabeth King.
-Available for download from www.kidscope.org, Kemo Shark is a comic book designed to help explain the purpose of chemotherapy and the effects it can have on mom. - The Year My Mother Was Bald, by Ann Speltz, takes the form of a journal written by Clare, a pre-teen whose mother has been diagnosed with cancer.
+The book aims to educate and support children as they face a diagnosis of cancer in a parent, family member or loved one. - The Year My Mother Was Bald, by Ann Speltz, takes the form of a journal written by Clare, a pre-teen whose mother has been diagnosed with cancer.
 It can help children understand cancer, its treatment and its side-effects. - When Someone You Love Has Cancer, by Alaric Lewis, addresses common worries and fears that young children may have in the face of the cancer diagnosis of a family member or loved one. - Michael's Mommy Has Breast Cancer, by Lisa Torrey, is a sensitive, loving story which encourages parent-child discussion about breast cancer and its treatment. - There are also some books written for adults which can help you educate and inform your children throughout the cancer journey.
-Some examples are: - When a Parent Has Cancer: A Guide to Caring for Your Children, by Wendy S. Harpham.
-This understanding and educational resource deals with parenting issues surrounding illness, and gives practical advice for dealing with specific problems that may arise. - Cancer in Our Family: Helping Children Cope with a Parent's Illness, by Sue Heiney, Joan Hermann, Katherine Bruss and Joy Fincannon.
+Some examples are:

+When a Parent Has Cancer: A Guide to Caring for Your Children, by Wendy S. Harpham.
+This understanding and educational resource deals with parenting issues surrounding illness, and gives practical advice for dealing with specific problems that may arise.

+CancerinOurFamily:HelpingChildrenCopewithaParent'sIllness, bySue Heiney, Joan Hermann, Katherine Bruss and Joy Fincannon.
 This book outlines ways to help children understand and cope with the effects of a breast cancer diagnosis.